bexiturley/pands-project/README.md

 Scikit-learn is a free software machine learning library for the Python programming language.
 It features various classification, regression and clustering algorithms.

-pandas is a software library written for the Python programming language for data manipulation and analysis.
+Pandas is a software library written for the Python programming language for data manipulation and analysis.

 ***

 ## Data Import
-Import the iris.csv using the panda library
+Import the iris.csv using the panda library.

 *data=np.genfromtxt('iris.csv', delimiter=',')*
 *columns = ['sepal_length', 'sepal_width' , 'petal_length', 'petal_width', 'species']*

 ## Quick look at the data
-Print out all the information grouped by column and calculate average of each column
+Print out all the information grouped by column and calculate average of each column.

 *firstcol = data[:,0]*
 *meanfirstool = np.mean(data[:,0])*